omery33111/omery33111/README.md

-My work includes e-commerce platforms that match the standards and features of top global online stores, as well as SaaS platforms and community platforms (LMSs), and content management systems (CMSs).
+My work includes e-commerce platforms that match the standards and features of top global online stores, as well as SaaS platforms, community platforms (LMSs), and content management systems (CMSs).

 <div style="height: "50px" " />